k-stz/goboomah/README.md

 - [x] 2d-Grid levels
 - [x] Add collision logic (using `resolv` library by SolarLune)
 - [x] add core gamplay mechanics: bombs, blast radius and explosion logic with chained explosions
+- [x] add "resolv" physics engine (great examples).
+Used for collision detection, testing and resolution
+- [x] derive solid tiles from the Arena tilemap and add to "resolv" collision space
+- [x] add default player sprite, so it runs without dependencies
+- [x] Deploy game in browser in WASM
 - [ ] add Makefile default target for windows/wsl `GOOS=windows` suffices
-- [ ] add default player sprite, so it runs without dependencies
 - [ ] Add enemies with very simple AI
 - [ ] Add Level Editor: based on textfile to load level
 - [ ] Input via joystick or Touchscreen (for Phones)
-- [ ] Allow to render game in browser (WASM)

 # Concepts